celsojr-websters/glsl-colored-rectangles/readme.md

 │    └── fragment.glsl # GLSL fragment shader for rendering the Microsoft logo
 ├── readme.md # This document
 ├── .vscode
-│   ├── extensions.json # Recommended extension used in this project
+│   ├── extensions.json # Recommended extension used in this project (@recommended)

 # All things glsl-canvas bellow except the screenshot
 ├── index.html # HTML file to initialize WebGL and host the shader